 A: All antibiotic use drives resistance, so improving the use of these lifesaving drugs in all settings is essential to combating antibiotic-resistant bacteria.
 However, it is hard to quantify what percentage of human infections stem from resistance that emerged from animals, in part because of the ease with which bacteria can share resistance properties, and the challenge that poses for tracing human infections back to their original source.
 For example, Carbapenem-resistant Enterobacteriaceae are among the pathogens most commonly associated with life-threatening resistant infections in humans but are not typically associated with animal agriculture.
 However, they can acquire resistance genes from bacteria that are commonly associated with animal agriculture, such as Campylobacter or Salmonella.

 Further compounding the challenge is the scarcity of publicly available data about how, why, and to what degree antibiotics are given to food animals, making it very difficult to fully understand their effects or know what proportion of use is avoidable or problematic.

-However, the limited available data show that antibiotic sales for food animal production are significant, and increasing.
-According to the most recent information from the Food and Drug Administration, drugmakers in 2015 sold more than 20 million pounds of medically important antibiotics for use in food-producing animals.
+However, the limited available data show that antibiotic sales for food animal production are significant.
+According to the most recent information from the U.S. Food and Drug Administration, drugmakers in 2016 sold more than 18 million pounds of medically important antibiotics for use in food-producing animals.
 Encouragingly, though, the sale of these drugs had declined 14 percent from 2015, the first decrease since these data were initially reported in 2009.
 It also was the first time that animal drug companies had broken down sales estimates by the major types of food animals—pigs, cows, chickens, and turkeys—setting a baseline for future species-specific sales information and shedding light on the different antibiotic use patterns across these species.
 Additional data are needed to better understand the change from 2015 to 2016.